openjs-foundation/cross-project-council/proposals/stage-2/INDIVIDUAL_MEMBERSHIP/INDIVIDUAL_MEMBERSHIP.md

 #### Rollout Target: Q2 2020

 A Gold Membership is for community members eager to engage closer with project administration and governance.
-This class affordes participants all the benefits of Silver Membership, as well as:
+This level affordes participants all the benefits of Silver Membership, as well as:

 1. A yearly town hall style meet and greet with $FOUNDATION Board members
 2. 25% discount to Foundation events.